-Pretend today is Saturday and not Wednesday.
+Pretend today is Saturday.
 Now dim the lights.
 Better yet, light a tèt gridap in a room featuring a straw bench.
 Ok perfect.
 Now let’s talk.

-The picture painted above is the one that comes to mind when I think of this casserole, if I can call it this way for lack of a better word.
-Could it be because it depicts the exact atmosphere of eating tchaka?
+The picture painted above is the one that comes to mind when I think of this tchaka casserole.
+Could it be because it depicts the exact atmosphere of eating this family favorite?

-I know she salt-cured the pork herself so that might be one reason why she saved this dish for special occasions.
-Then again, maybe that was her secret ingredient: building anticipation among her children and grandchildren so that they would really enjoy her company and appreciate her even more than they already did.
+As I have mentioned before, she salt-cured the pork herself.
+That might be one reason why she saved this dish for special occasions.
+Then again, maybe that was her secret ingredient.
+She was building anticipation among us.
+Perhaps tchaka was her secret weapon to get her children and grandchildren to come spend time with her and appreciate her more than they already did.

 Whatever her reasons might have been, we will always remember her famous tchaka nights.

 I have yet to eat a tchaka that tastes better than hers.
 Yes I know, I also said that about her bonbon sirop recipe.
 But it’s true, my grandmother’s cooking has to be the best I ever tasted.
 I will never stop repeating it.
 So, at the risk of being redundant, I will say it again.
 When it comes to tchaka, no one else’s ever seems to taste quite right.